select multiple columns in linq c-sharp

 • Tuples are used to select Name and Age.

-• The result is a collection of tuples with the selected data.
+• The result is a collection of tuples containing the selected properties, making it quick and efficient.

 public class PersonInfo